Mapping the Growth of Remote Developer Jobs: Top 11 States Embracing Remote Work

 For remote workers who want to hit the slopes through the winter and hike through some of the nation's most unique outdoor spaces in the summer, Utah is hands-down the ideal destination.

 Utah ranks number five for percentage of remote workers already in the state.
-Many of those remote workers take advantage of the easy access to the Southwest's outdoor recreation, making it the perfect spot for developers who want to travel on the weekends.
+Many of those remote workers take advantage of the easy access to the Southwest's outdoor recreation, making it the perfect spot for people who want to travel on the weekends.

 Utah Is For: The Family-Focused Recreationalist